espressif/esp-csi/examples/console_test/README.md

 # CSI Test Example

-(See the [README.md](../../README.md) file directory for more information about examples.)

 ## Introduction

 You can control/interact with the interactive shell running on the ESP32 through the serial port (UART) to test the CSI.
 Here are the functions of this example.

 1. Provide CSI information.
-1. Output CSI raw data
+1. Output CSI raw data.
-1. Configuration for human movement detection
+1. Human movement detection.

-> * CSI data can be obtained from any wifi packet which carried csi information. **For best experience, we strongly recommand you use ESP32 serial device rather than router in csi demo.**
+> * CSI data can be obtained from any wifi packet which carried CSI information. **For best experience, we strongly recommand you use ESP32 serial device rather than router in CSI demo.**
-> * For the usage of creating an interactive shell on the ESP32, see: [Console Component](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/console.html#console)
+> * For the usage of creating an interactive shell on the ESP32, see: [Console Component](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/console.html#console).

 ## How to use examples